edsponsler/scribe/README.md

 ### Step 3: Create Cloud Storage Buckets

+[UPDATED: Create Google Cloud resources with terraform.
+See scripts/]

 We need two secure locations in Google Cloud Storage to hold our documents: one for the original raw files and another for the processed, machine-readable data.

 1.  **Choose Unique Bucket Names:** Bucket names must be globally unique.
 A good practice is to append your unique project ID.
 For example: `asrr-raw-data-your-project-id`.